-If marketing isn’t your forte, or you’ve been tasked to hire someone in marketing, sometimes it’s better to hire a consultant who’ll guide you without committing to anything straight away.
+If marketing isn’t your forte, or you’ve been tasked to hire someone in marketing, sometimes it’s better to hire a consultant who’ll guide you with their marketing expertise without committing to anything straight away.

 It’s only natural to be a little confused about where to start.
 Do you need to run socials?
 Start a blog?
 Do this SEO thing that seems to be a buzzword floating around?

-By hiring marketing consulting services, you’ll get a crystal clear idea of what you need to do and where to go with your online marketing.
+By hiring marketing consulting services, you’ll get a crystal clear idea of what you need to do and where to go with your online marketing efforts.

 You don’t have time

 Let’s face it; you get to a point where you have more money than time.
-And eventually, you understand the value of hiring people smarter than you to do a job they’re made for.
+And eventually, you understand the value of hiring people more qualified to the job.

 But at the beginning, when you’re a small business owner, you want to take control of every aspect of the business.